Quantum Techniques for Stochastic Mechanics: An example of the Anderson--Craciun--Kurtz theorem

+This is just a product of two independent Poisson distributions!
 In case you forget, a \href{http://en.wikipedia.org/wiki/Poisson\_distribution}{Poisson distribution} says the probability of $ k$ events occurring in some interval of time if they occur with a fixed average rate and independently of the time since the last event.
 If the expected number of events is $ \lambda$, the Poisson distribution is

 and it looks like this for various values of $ \lambda$:

 It looks almost like a Gaussian when $ \lambda$ is large, but when $ \lambda$ is small it becomes very lopsided.

 Anyway: we've seen that in our equilibrium state, the number of things of species $ i = 1,2$ is given by a Poisson distribution with mean $ x_i$.
 That's very nice and simple... but the amazing thing is that these distributions are \emph{independent}.